Recent Blog Articles

 - Special bonus section: Creating a better sex life

-All three drugs work in a similar fashion, by affecting the normal physiology of the penis.
-In particular, they block PDE5, an enzyme that breaks down the erection-producing chemical cyclic guanosine monophosphate.
-This enables the penis to fill with blood and to stay erect long enough for intercourse.
+All of these drugs—known medically as PDE5 inhibitors—work in a similar fashion.
+They block PDE5, an enzyme that breaks down the erection-producing chemical cyclic guanosine monophosphate.
+Without the enzyme to “shut off” erections, the penis fills with blood and stays erect long enough for intercourse.
 Of course, it’s important to realize that none of these drugs is an aphrodisiac.
 You must feel sexually aroused in order for them to work.